a2937/RPG-Maker-MV-Test-Template/Readme.md

 2. Download NodeJS if you have not already.
 It is used to setup dependencies this template uses.
 It can be found at it's [homepage](https://nodejs.org/en).

-3. Run `npm install` to grab all the recommended dependencies.
+3. Run `node Install.js` to grab all the recommended dependencies and setup the scripts.
+You must have the `demo` project present.

 4. To automatically run a test, type `npm run debug` and hit enter.
 This will create a new window where all the tests will show up.
 Depending on the number of map files and other things, it may take some time to execute.